-It is true that in the last example the payment by the customer to financial institution may be treated as a non-cash transaction and no operating cash flow would be reported in effect by the entity.
-It is however least preferable approach in my opinion, as entity will never report cash flow from its principal activities even after the customer has paid.
+It is true that in the last example the payment by the customer to the financial institution may be treated as a non-cash transaction and no operating cash flow would be reported in effect by the entity.
+It is however least preferable approach in my opinion, as entity would never report cash flow from its principal activities even after the customer has paid.

 Supply chain financing/reverse factoring

-Even without additional arrangements with third parties that come with supply chain financing/reverse factoring arrangements, if the payment date to supplier exceeds normal credit terms, the acquisition of an asset and assumption of a related liability should be treated as non-cash transaction, with subsequent repayment of a liability treated as financing cash outflows.
+Even without additional arrangements with third parties that come with supply chain financing/reverse factoring arrangements, if the payment date to a supplier exceeds normal credit terms, the acquisition of an asset and assumption of a related liability should be treated as non-cash transaction, with subsequent repayment of a liability treated as financing cash outflows.